daniela-li/100-days-of-code/README.md

 I decided to focus on Python and to use this video course from [Free Code Camp - Introduction to Python for Everybody](https://www.freecodecamp.org/learn/scientific-computing-with-python/python-for-everybody/)
 This course is based on a book of the same name and the author is the instructor of the videos.

+### **Day 2 - 15.08.2020
+I watched some more videos and did the chapter 3 exercises.
+I created a file and uploaded in this repository.